Querying the graph over time

 .

-argument in epoch (integer) or datetime (string/datetime object) format and can be called on a graph, vertex, or edge.
-This will return an equivalent Graph View
+All of these functions can be called on a graph, node, or edge, returning an equivalent Graph View

 or Edge View

-which includes all updates between the beginning of the graphs history and the provided time (inclusive of the time provided).
+- All updates between the beginning of the graph's history and the provided time (exclusive of the time provided).after()

-An example of this can be seen in the code below where we print the degree of Lome
+As an example of these, in the code below where we print the degree of Lome

 We also introduce two new time functions here, start()